SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 We currently use TeamCity for continuous integration and GitHub for issue and pull request management.
 This document describes the steps required to fully integrate the tool suite with TeamCity and GitHub.
 We want to:

-- Execute status checks and post results to GitHub when a pull request is opened or updated.
+- Execute status checks and post results to GitHub when a pull request is opened, updated or [enqueued](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).
-- Build nightly demo apps when merging a pull request to the main branch.
 - Avoid running status checks for draft pull requests.
+- Build demo apps during the night if changes have been pushed to `main` during the day.

 ## Required tools